Vehrik/FarOut/Characters/7-PlayDeck.md

-What is meant by playing the game "well" is really up to the GM, but typically it would include things like playing your Character compellingly, remaining in Character consistently or otherwise avoiding "Table Talk", abiding by the Virtues and Flaws of your Character, or otherwise improving the play experience for everyone (including the GM!).
+What is meant by playing the game "well" is really up to the GM, but typically it would include things like playing your Character compellingly, remaining in Character consistently, abiding by the Virtues and Vices of your Character, or otherwise improving the play experience for everyone (including the GM!).